 - A Las Vegas hotel fails adequately to train its lifeguards how to prevent a drowning accident and, as a result, a guest suffers a wrongful death under Nevada law.

-To help you better understand Nevada's law on negligent hiring, retention and supervision, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand the law on negligent hiring, retention and supervision, our Nevada personal injury lawyers discuss, below:

 - 1. The elements of a claim for negligent hiring, retention or supervision